 Filter the search results by item aspects

 You can use the information returned in aspectDistributions to filter the results by specific aspects (

 Filter the search results by field values

-You can use field filters to refine the results based on the value returned in a field, such as listing format, item condition, price range, UPC value, listing end date, location, and more.
+You can use field filters to refine the results based on the value returned in a field, such as listing format, item condition, price range, UPC value, listing end date, location, seller, and more.
 You can use multiple filters in a single method.
 For details about, see Buy API Field Filters.

 Get the details of each item in a group or a specific item